Kyanji/OLIVANDER/README.md

 The repository contains the following scripts and folders:
 * main.py:  script to execute OLIVANDER
 * /results: results folder
 * /pickle: folder used to save the results of the method.
-Specifically, a folder with a name containing the specific parameters used will be created.
+Specifically, a folder with a name containing the specific parameters used will be created. **The actual evasive PE files will be referred to as "final-"**
-* /libs: script used by the method
+* /libs: script used by the method.
 * /models: it contain the DNN used as oracle
 * config.ini: file containing the paths used by the method
 # Parameters